HHS/simpler-grants-gov/documentation/decisions/adr/2024-03-19-dashboard-storage.md

 ### Postgres

 Postgres, as hosted by AWS RDS, is a SQL database that you can use to store large data sets.
 Many of the characteristics that apply to Redshift apply to Postgres, with the caveat that Postgres is not built for business intelligence use cases.
+We have an existing Postgres database, but we would not want to re-use it for our data analytics purposes.

 [Data is hosted in Postgres at $0.115 per GB-month](https://aws.amazon.com/rds/postgresql/pricing/), higher than S3 and Redshift.